 Insufficient storage space

 Not having enough space to store all your products can become a real problem as your business grows.
-With assortment planning, it is possible to strategically plan inventory based on your storage capacity and available shelf space to make the most of your retail real estate.
+With assortment planning, it is possible to strategically plan inventory based on your storage capacity and available shelf space to make the most of your retail store space.

 Too much dead stock